-- 5.71 The risks associated with each option have, where possible, either been mitigated within each design solution or been addressed through provisions within each option's cost plans or programmes.
+- 5.76 The risks associated with each option have, where possible, either been mitigated within each design solution or been addressed through provisions within each option's cost plans or programmes.
 Any remaining unmitigated risk including that emerging from the benefits and risk appraisal process has been captured within residual Risk Registers for each option.
-These are set out in Appendix 23. - 5.72 It is not unusual for a broad range of risks to exist at this early stage of project development given the expectation that these would be reduced or removed or otherwise mitigated through later stages of design development.
+These are set out in Appendix 23. - 5.77 It is not unusual for a broad range of risks to exist at this early stage of project development given the expectation that these would be reduced or removed or otherwise mitigated through later stages of design development.
 As such, residual risk at this stage has been managed through the application of Optimism Bias in accordance with the UK Treasury Green Book Guidance.

-- 5.73 The degree of Optimism Bias applied to each option has been calculated using the Mott Macdonald Construction Optimism Bias model and reflects UK HM Treasury Supplementary Guidance. - 5.74 In each case the allowance reflects the technical team's judgement of the residual risk that remains unmitigated within each option.
-In each case, risk judgements have followed from professional expertise / sector experience given the limited design completed at this stage.
-In each case revised calculations will be prepared during the OBC process. - 5.75 The full Optimism Bias models for each option are included in Appendix 18 with the findings summarised within the review of each option in Part B of this report. - 5.76 Optimism Bias within the SOC and Refined Dual Site Concept Addendum was calculated on earlier principles than those referred to above.
-As such, to maintain consistency Optimism Bias and contingency sums for Option A have been retained at the level included in the SOC.

-5.77 UK Treasury Guidance acknowledges that Optimism Bias will be significant within the early 'strategic planning' stages of projects and that it will reduce as project risk is mitigated through detailed design.
+- 5.78 The degree of Optimism Bias applied to each option has been calculated using the Mott Macdonald Construction Optimism Bias model and reflects UK HM Treasury Supplementary Guidance. - 5.79 The allowance reflects the technical team's judgement of the residual risk that remains unmitigated within each option.
+In each case, risk judgements have followed from professional expertise / sector experience given the limited design completed at this stage. - 5.80 The estimated allowance will continue to be revised and likely reduced as risk is mitigated through more detailed planning within later stages of the project. - 5.81 The full Optimism Bias models for each option are included in Appendix 18 with the findings summarised within the review of each option in Part B of this report. - 5.82 Optimism Bias within the SOC and Refined Dual Site Concept Addendum was calculated on earlier principles than those referred to above.
+As such, to maintain consistency Optimism Bias and contingency sums for Option A have been retained at the level included in the SOC. - 5.83 UK Treasury Guidance acknowledges that Optimism Bias will be significant within the early 'strategic planning' stages of projects and that it will reduce as project risk is mitigated through detailed design.
 As such, we would expect these levels of Optimism Bias to reduce as the project is developed.